okami101/vuetify-admin/packages/docs/guide/tutorial.md

 ```

 :::tip MATERIAL CARD
-Vtec Admin doesn't know about any custom UI components on client side and will print basic `VCard` by default.
-If you want use nicer `BaseMaterialCard` component instead, just replace `VCard` as next :
+Vtec Admin will print basic `VCard` by default.
+If you have selected material theme superset from above Vue CLI wizard, you may use nicer `BaseMaterialCard` component instead, just replace `VCard` as next :

 ```vue {2,6,11}
 <template>